davorg/dmp/chapters/chapter11.md

 	 $parser->file($text);

 The general structure of the code and the grammar should be familiar.
-The only thing new here is the code assigned to $::RD_AUTOACTION.
+The only thing new here is the code assigned to `$::RD_AUTOACTION`.
 This code will be run whenever a rule that doesn’t have its own associated action code is matched.
 When you run this program using our earlier sample INI file as input, the resulting output is as